I think the other guy just blinked.

 Korea is notable for being the first jet war, where jet aircraft were used in a big way, especially the MiG-15 and F-86 Sabre.
 It was still, however, a guns only environment, since air-to-air missiles were not around yet.
 A lot of the North Korean pilots were actually Soviet.
 The UN knew this and decided to ignore it.

-) the war ended in a stalemate, unresolved to this day.
-Since the UN, China, and the Soviet Union never officially declared war, no treaty was signed.
+, but since the UN, China, and the Soviet Union never officially declared war, no treaty was signed.
 The two surface combatants, North and South Korea, still have not officially signed a treaty to end the war.

 'Change Places!' — Behind the Scenes Politics

 So around 1953 a lot of things happened to the leadership of both superpowers.
 Harry Truman

 , who had proved to be unfortunately inexperienced at foreign policy (despite the fact that he had more sense than MacArthur

 in that he thought dropping the Bomb on China was a bad idea), was out as president.
 Dwight D. Eisenhower